 Gary’s international clients have included multinational companies around the world, including many Global 100 companies, as well as many smaller non-US based companies in the manufacturing, technology, telecommunications, healthcare, banking, securities and commodities, private equity and venture investment, gaming and entertainment, and professional services sectors.
 Gary has also advised a variety of foreign states and international institutions, including the United Nations and the US Olympic Committee, on commercial matters.
 He has worked on international commercial matters involving over 80 countries around the world.

-Gary is a Fellow of the Chartered Institute of Arbitrators and is peer-vetted to the SVAMC List of the World’s Leading Technology Neutrals.
+Gary is a Chartered Arbitrator and Fellow of the Chartered Institute of Arbitrators.
+He is peer-vetted to the SVAMC List of the World’s Leading Technology Neutrals.
 He has significant experience with civil law and other non-U.S.-style arbitrations.

 Gary is published and speaks frequently on international arbitration and related international technology law topics.
 He serves on institutional and ad hoc matters worldwide.